dvob/k8s-wasm/docs/cluster-setup/README.md

 ## Configure kubectl
 To connect to your test cluster from your local machine you have to configure `kubectl` accordingly.

-The easiest way to so is to copy the admin configuration from your server.
+The easiest way to do so is to copy the admin configuration from your server:
 ```
 ssh k1 sudo cat /etc/kubernetes/admin.conf > ~/.kube/test_config
 ```

-To not overwrite our existing configuration we put the configuration to a differnt location and then set the location of the config using the `KUBECONFIG` environment variable.
+To not overwrite our existing configuration we put the configuration to a different location and then set the location of the config using the `KUBECONFIG` environment variable.
 ```
 export KUBECONFIG=~/.kube/test_config
 ```